ShikhaBhatia-MS-GH/SpecX-AI-Agent/docs/00-agent-overview.md

 - “What are common gaps partners should watch for?”

 ---
+## Agent Architecture (Parent and Child Agents)

+The SpecX AI Agent is implemented as a **multi‑agent declarative architecture** within Microsoft Copilot Studio.

+This architecture consists of:

+- **SpecX AI Agent** – the parent (orchestrator) agent
+- **Audit Agent** – a child agent focused on audit‑specific depth

+Users interact only with the **SpecX AI Agent**, which acts as the single entry point for all conversations.

+---

+### SpecX AI Agent (Parent Agent)

+The SpecX AI Agent serves as the **primary orchestrator** and is responsible for:

+- Receiving and managing user conversations
+- Maintaining conversational context
+- Handling high‑level specialization and readiness queries
+- Determining when deeper audit‑specific expertise is required
+- Routing relevant queries to the Audit Agent when appropriate

+The parent agent ensures consistent tone, scope control, and guardrails across all interactions.

+---

+### Audit Agent (Child Agent)

+The Audit Agent is a **specialized child agent** that supports the SpecX AI Agent by handling **deep, audit‑focused queries**, such as:

+- Detailed questions about audit expectations
+- Evidence‑level reasoning and explanations
+- Specialization‑specific audit scenarios grounded in documentation

+The Audit Agent operates only in the context of the SpecX AI Agent and is not directly exposed to end users.

+Conversation history is passed from the SpecX AI Agent to the Audit Agent to ensure responses remain contextual and relevant.

+---

+### How the agents work together

+At a high level:

+1. A user asks a question to the SpecX AI Agent
+2. The SpecX AI Agent evaluates the intent and depth of the query
+3. If the question requires deeper audit‑specific reasoning, the SpecX AI Agent invokes the Audit Agent
+4. The Audit Agent provides a grounded, detailed response
+5. The SpecX AI Agent returns the response to the user in a consistent, partner‑friendly manner

+This design enables both **breadth and depth** while preserving clear scope boundaries and responsible behavior.

+---

+### Architectural boundaries and intent

+Even with a child Audit Agent:

+- No agent provides audit guarantees or pass/fail outcomes
+- No agent replaces official audit guidance or documentation
+- All responses remain advisory and guidance‑oriented

+This multi‑agent structure improves clarity and depth without changing the declarative, governance‑friendly nature of the solution.

 ## What the SpecX AI Agent is NOT designed to do